 There are four key elements: the goal deployment process, functional excellence, value stream transformation, and ensuring the company has common systems.

-Value streams are implemented across the company, with product management, engineering and integrated supply chain team members work together to define new products, solutions, services and processes.
-This coordination also results in faster time-to-market, increased productivity, and improved quality and delivery.
+Value streams are implemented across the company, with product management, engineering, and integrated supply chain team members working together to define new products, solutions, services, and processes.

-A use of a global enterprise resource planning (ERP) process and technology ensures agility and the ability to accelerate operational excellence across the company.
+Using a global enterprise resource planning (ERP) process and technology ensures agility and the ability to accelerate operational excellence across the company.

 What can we learn from Ingersoll Rand?

 A well-defined business operating system is the backbone of success.

 Consider your existing processes and systems and if they hinder or support your strategy execution.

-Xerox UK employs thousands across 50 different locations for sales and marketing, supporting Xerox Corporation's focus on manufacturing and selling print and digital document products and services in more than 160 countries.
+Xerox UK employs thousands across 50 locations for sales and marketing, supporting Xerox Corporation's focus on manufacturing and selling print and digital document products and services in more than 160 countries.

 Beyond Total Quality Management

-Originally seen as a manufacturing system, Xerox UK's choice to adopt Policy Deployment as the name, specifically their FAIR framework, as opposed to Hoshin Kanri was a conscious one at that.
+Originally seen as a manufacturing system, Xerox UK's choice to adopt Policy Deployment as the name, specifically, their FAIR framework, as opposed to Hoshin Kanri was a conscious one at that.

-Reluctance by a sales and marketing focused business to adopt TQM and Hoshin Kanri was because of the inherent link between those and manufacturing.
-Thus the birth of the FAIR (Focus, Alignment, Integration and Review) framework.
+Reluctance by a sales and marketing-focused business to adopt TQM and Hoshin Kanri was because of the inherent link between those and manufacturing.
+Thus the birth of the FAIR (Focus, Alignment, Integration, and Review) framework.

-This is derived from the Xerox Corporation's Vision.
+This is derived from Xerox Corporation's vision.

-Intended for managers by choice, this is the guide for cascading the key programmes, and includes information on each sponsor and programme scope.
+Intended for managers by choice, this is the guide for cascading the key programs and includes information on each sponsor and program scope.

-Other supporting documents are summary sheets of how individuals contribute (Roles, Responsibilities and Objectives), and Start Year presentations, which go through the Blue Book and Employee Guide.
+Other supporting documents are summary sheets of how individuals contribute (Roles, Responsibilities, and Objectives), and Start Year presentations, which go through the Blue Book and Employee Guide.

 This includes their TQM system (Leadership Through Quality) and their business management model (Xerox Management Model - XMM).
-Certification in the XMM serves to drive even greater alignment in process and thinking.
+Certification in XMM drives even greater alignment in process and thinking.

-For Xerox UK the Quality Management own these, but they also take place at a central level where the Managing Director and Heads Of review overall progress.
-These reviews are not solely about the key programmes.
+For Xerox UK, the Quality Management owns these, but they also take place at a central level where the Managing Director and Heads Of review overall progress.
+These reviews are not solely about the key programs.

 What can we learn from Xerox UK?

-The new Managing Director's approach was to streamline the documentation, and form a central function to oversee the deployment.
+The new Managing Director's approach was to streamline the documentation and form a central function to oversee the deployment.

-Learn more about Policy Deployment
+Learn more about Hoshin Planning

 , or take a look at these content recommendations:

-- Download our Hoshin Kanri eBook: Read how Hoshin Kanri is supporting organizations to drive great business results, how two businesses have used the methodology to build their business systems, case studies and more.
+- Download Our Hoshin Kanri eBook: Read how Hoshin Kanri supports organizations to drive great business results, how two businesses have used the methodology to build their business systems, case studies, and more.

 About the author

-James is i-nexus' Digital Marketing Manager.
+James is i-nexus' Head of Marketing.
 Bringing a passion for strategy from a marketing angle, you'll find he loves to intertwine sports and strategy.
-His background covers industries such as energy, broadband, education and employee benefits.
+His background covers energy, broadband, education, and employee benefits.